tjaffri/ml-dev-ec2-scripts/README.md

 If you want to edit files on the remote machine you are connected to via SSH, you essentially have to use command line editors (e.g. vim).
 If you want to use something fancier, like vscode or sublime text you have two options:
 1. Edit everything on a different machine and commit / push to git.
 Git pull and only run on the remote machine without any editing.
 For any minimal editing / config on the remote machine, get friendly with vim.
 2. Set up remote vscode.
 This just allows you to edit a single file at a time (not an entire folder).
 See https://codeyarns.com/2018/05/03/how-to-edit-remote-files-using-remote-vscode/​​.
+3. Use sshfs or similar tool to mount a folder on the remote ec2 machine as a local drive on MacOS.
+I have not tried this yet, so any PRs documenting how to do this are welcome.

 # Running Long-Running Tasks
 1. Run ``screen`` and initiate your long-running process